 - I believe I’m a pretty decent mother, & a good friend.

-- I’ve signed on to work as a volunteer for the Red Cross, as I’m firmly convinced there will be many climate-induced crises in the years ahead, & one might as well make oneself useful.
+- I’ve signed on to work as a volunteer for the Red Cross, as I’m firmly convinced there will be many climate-induced crises in the years ahead, & one might as well make oneself useful. [this did not work out, btw, though I bashed away at it for about 10 months.
+Long story.
+Met some lovely volunteers! ]

 - I try to keep my ego in check, to be kind, to be compassionate, to help, to be of use.